 - Whisk together tahini, lemon juice from 1.5 lemons, 1 garlic clove grated, minced cilantro, minced dill, Greek yogurt, and veggie water

-- Add cold water 1 tsp at a time if needed to reach desired consistency.
+- Add cold water 1 teaspoon at a time if needed to reach desired consistency.

 Serve